Do you make your children share when they fight, or because you think it’s polite? Head’s up: See why kids shouldn’t be forced to share.

-One child gets to use it for X amount of times before handing it to another.
-Highlight the positive outcomes of turn-taking.
-See who can make the ball bounce the highest.
-Or how high they can make the mountain of sand from their combined efforts.
+Even better: Highlight the positive outcomes of turn-taking.
+See who can make the ball bounce the highest, or how high they can scoop the mountain of sand from their combined efforts.

-2. Let your kids determine how to play together
+2. Let the kids determine how to play together

 3. Phrase sharing in a positive light

-You can still “force” kids to share, just not so sternly.
+Even if you still need to encourage them to share, you can do so in a positive way.
 “Looks like he likes your fire truck.
 Maybe you can show him how it works.”
-This will be met with much less protests than saying, “Share your fire truck.”

-Your child isn’t any worse off for not sharing.
-He may be having an off day.
-He may just be focusing on playing right now.
-He may just want to be alone, or that toy may just be important to him.
+He isn’t any worse off for not sharing—he truly isn’t.
+He might simply be having an off day, or too focused on playing right now.
+Or he may just want to be alone, or that toy may just be important to him.

-All those reasons aren’t bad—they don’t mark your child as any worse than someone who’s in the mood to share and socialize.
+All those reasons aren’t bad—they don’t make him any worse than someone who’s in the mood to share and socialize.